What 49 CFR Part 40 Is

 Reasonable Suspicion

-A trained supervisor observes specific, articulable signs (appearance, speech, behavior, body odor).
-Must be documented at the time.
+A trained supervisor or company official observes specific, articulable signs (appearance, speech, behavior, body odor).
+Document it contemporaneously as best practice — but the binding deadline is set by the modal agency, not by Part 40.
+Under FMCSA §382.307(f) the written record must be signed within 24 hours of the observed behavior, or before the test results are released, whichever is earlier.
+Check the rule that applies to you.
 Supervisor training is required by the modal rule (FMCSA: 60 min drug + 60 min alcohol).

 Post-Accident